 Spring Shadows — This Christmas lights display, Candy Wonderland, is on Quincannon Lane and features several vacant lots and homes for a magical treat!
 Visitors must stay in their cars, according to posted signs.
 It’s north of I-10 and Memorial City Mall off Gessner.
 There is only one entrance in and out of this neighborhood so lines can get long at times as it’s a very popular place to see Christmas lights in Houston.
 An officer is onsite for security.

 Johnson’s Christmas Corner (Cypress) — The Johnson family has been creating holiday light displays for 10 years.
-The family took a break in 2016, but is back for the 2018 season.
+The family took a break in 2016, but they’ll be good to go for the 2019 season.
 Its Christmas light display at 14811 Cypress Meadow Dr. includes 70,000 lights synchronized to 50+ songs for a different show six nights a week, snow machine and bubble machine.
-Here is the music schedule:
+Here is the 2019 music schedule:

 Monday: “A Classic Christmas”